WHAT IS AN INCA TRAIL TREK?

 What Makes the Inca Trail so Special?

-- It has a wonderful array of stunning ruins every day.
+- It has a wonderful array of fascinating ruins every day

-- Sense of completing a very famous trek.
+- The feeling of completing a very famous trek

 - 500 people depart every day. (this includes tourists and trekking staff)